- News Archive

 That may have something to do with spending so much time checking in with Dr. Leeds in his office in the Barowsky School of Business (BSB).
 Justin wasn’t alone.

-“The entire class of incoming freshmen lacrosse players who came to Dominican were told by Coach Sammy to go make Dr. Leeds your best friend,” Justin recalls.
+“The entire class of incoming freshmen lacrosse players who came to Dominican were told by Coach Sammy to go make Dr. Leeds your best friend,” Justin says.

 By the time Justin went home to Santa Clarita for a visit during his first semester his family noticed immediately the impact Dominican already was having on him.